PyLops/pylops-mpi/docs/source/adding.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We then need to create the ``__init__`` where the input parameters are passed and saved as members of our class.
-While the input parameters change from operator to operator, it is always required to create two members, the first called ``shape`` with a tuple containing the dimensions of the operator in the data and model space, the second called ``dtype`` with the data type object (:obj:`np.dtype`) of the model and data.
+While the input parameters change from operator to operator, it is always required to create three members, the first called ``shape`` with a tuple containing the dimensions of the operator in the data and model space, the second called ``dtype`` with the data type object (:obj:`np.dtype`) of the model and data, and the third called ``base_comm`` with an MPI base communicator (:obj:`mpi4py.MPI.Comm`, default set to :obj:`mpi4py.MPI.COMM_WORLD`) responsible for communicating between different processes.
 In the context of MPIBlockDiag, we calculate the ``shape`` by performing a sum-reduction on the shapes of each operator.
-If the ``dtype`` is not provided, it is determined from the operators.
+If the ``dtype`` is not provided, it is determined from the operators, while the ``base_comm`` is set to ``MPI.COMM_WORLD`` if not provided.

 .. code-block:: python